Is Browse the New Search? Which Channel to Choose to Increase Organic Downloads

 Let's find out how Search and Browse influence apps and games.

 We'll look at one of our customers, a leader in the Health & Fitness segment, the Flo Period & Ovulation Tracker app in the App Store, as an example.
-Using the ASO Analytics tool, we can see a breakdown of the main traffic channels.
+Using the Channel analytics tool, we can see a breakdown of the main traffic channels.
 Most of Flo's traffic comes from Search.

 We can also compare Flo's conversion rate (represented by a red line) with the category or country benchmark (we'll define it later).
 Knowing that most users come from Search, we'll focus on keywords in title, subtitle, and the keyword field.
 Graphics also impact optimization and download conversion, but only after the user finds the app.